pouya-haghi/ACiS/MPI/README.md

 The rest of the arguments to `setup_host()` have the same value as the inputs to the argument file, or the default value if they are optional arguments.
 When creating a `setup_host()` function the user must ensure that everything that is needed to set up the FPGA and the host is completed in the `setup_host()` function.
 See my example `host_cfg.py`.

 #### Node Execution Script
-The node execution script must be named `node_exec.py` and be put into the same directory as `MPI.py` on the host machine (see my example).
+This is a helper function to execute the process on the node.
+The node execution script must be named `node_exec.py` and be put into the same directory as `MPI.py` on the host machine (see my example `node_exec.py`).
 This script contains a function called `execute()` with the follwoing arguments.
 ```
 execute(alveo_ip, alveo_port, port_num, size)
 ```